 Every car sold in the UK is assigned an insurance group that helps insurers calculate your premium.
 Lower groups mean cheaper insurance.

-Cars registered before August 2024: The traditional system of 50 insurance groups applies, with group 1 being the cheapest and group 50 the most expensive.
+Cars registered before August 2024 use the traditional system of 50 insurance groups, with group 1 being the cheapest and group 50 the most expensive.
+Cars registered after August 2024 use a new Vehicle Risk Rating system on a scale of 1-99, though both systems are running in parallel during an 18-month transition period.

 The Association of British Insurers (ABI) and Thatcham Research determine these ratings based on several factors: